Skip to content

 • Console/Debug logs

-As many of these categories can result in a very large amount of traffic, a variety of mechanisms are provided to control the volume of logs.
-Here is where each is controlled:
+As many of these categories can result in a huge amount of traffic, a variety of mechanisms are provided to control the volume of logs.
+All log types and what options have to be enabled to see them are listed here.

 Global Log Management

-In order to control the total size of the logs globally, there are two options available in the admin->Server properties section:
+In order to control the total size of the logs globally, there are two options available in the Admin tab -> Log Management -> Log Server Properties section:

 • Max Log Age: This is the number of days that log files and database log entries are allowed to persist.
 This defaults to 14 days.